How to Become a Continuum Teacher

-The prerequisite to apply for the “Continuum Movement Training Program” is 100 hours from any current Authorized Continuum Movement teachers or taking the Essential Elements of Continuum Movement virtual course.
+The prerequisite to apply for the 500 hour “Continuum Movement Teacher Program” is 100 hours from any current Authorized Continuum Movement teachers or by taking the either the Essential Elements of Continuum online course or the Deepening into Continuum Movement online course.

 Subject matter will include the philosophy of Continuum Movement, wave motion, breath, anatomy, physics, developmental movement, and group dynamics.

-At the completion of the course, if you are interested in becoming a Continuum Movement teacher you would submit your application and a DVD of you leading a small group in a dive to the Continuum Movement Teachers Board for their review and acceptance to become a Continuum Movement teacher.
+At the completion of the course, if you are interested in becoming a Continuum Movement Teacher you would submit your application and a DVD of you leading a small group in a dive to the Continuum Movement Teachers Board for their review and acceptance to become a Continuum Movement Teacher.
+For more information click this link: After completion of the training

 Founded by Emilie Conrad, Continuum Movement is a dynamic inquiry into what it is to be a human being, providing a method to consciously explore ourself as an unfolding biological and planetary process.
 Water, and the fact that the body composition is mostly of water, is considered of great importance.
 Central goals of Continuum are the creation of health and wellness and how to free oneself from cultural and mechanistic constraints of modern society.
 It maintains movement is the message and the way.